JubSteven/AI3603-Final-Project/README.md

 ### CUT++ Training and Test

-The dataset is unzipped at `./datasets/jsl/`.
+The dataset used for this project can be downloaded [here](https://jbox.sjtu.edu.cn/l/q1aOGX).
+As an example, it can be unzipped at `./datasets/jsl/`.

 - To view training results and loss plots, run `python -m visdom.server` and click the URL http://localhost:8097.